 People appreciate getting a discount on goods and services but they don’t necessarily go to Facebook to look for them.
 They are on Facebook to keep up with family and friends, to be entertained and to find relevant content (think news).
 Posting a daily, weekly or even monthly sale does not satisfy these needs.
 Posting a discount will not keep followers coming back to check out your Facebook page.
 Instead, you should be posting content daily to your page that is relevant for your followers.

-You are conditioning customers to expect discounts
+You are conditioning followers to expect discounts

 You can encourage more trials of your product with discounts but do you really want to give a discount to every customer on a regular basis?
 Probably not.
 If your discount is a loss leader, you are likely losing money on the sale.
 So, for prospective customers, this discounting tactic should be used infrequently.
 When you do offer a promotion, be sure to in use a promo code (for tracking) and a promotional end date.
 Limit the offer to new customers only if your existing customers are likely to repurchase without it.